 This 468 meters (1,536 feet) high tower is the world's sixth and China's second tallest TV and radio tower.
-However, even more alluring than its height is the unique architectural design that makes the Oriental Pearl TV Tower one of the most attractive places anywhere.
+However, even more alluring than its height is the unique architectural design that makes Oriental Pearl TV Tower one of the most attractive places anywhere.
 Its base is supported by three seven-meter wide slanting stanchions.
-Surrounding the eleven steel spheres that are 'strung' vertically through the center of the tower are three nine-meter wide columns.
+Surrounding the eleven steel spheres that are 'strung' vertically through the center are three nine-meter wide columns.

 |Oriental Pearl TV Tower|

-Visitors travel up and down the tower in double-decker elevators that can hold up to fifty people at the rate of seven meters per second.
+Visitors travel up and down the Oriental Pearl TV Tower in double-decker elevators that can hold up to fifty people at the rate of seven meters per second.
 The elevator attendants recite an introduction to the TV Tower in English and Chinese during the rapid 1/4-mile ascent.
 Once you reach your destination, you will be amazed at the variety of activities available as the various spheres and columns actually house places of interest, commerce, and recreation.

-|Combo Ticket (the upper sphere, Shanghai Municipal History Museum and Huangpu River Cruise)||08:30 - 21:30||CNY 180|
+|Combo Ticket (upper sphere, Municipal History Museum and Huangpu River Cruise)||08:30 - 21:30||CNY 260|

-|The Space Module, the upper sphere, the lower sphere, and Shanghai Municipal History Museum||08:30 - 21:30||CNY 220|
+|Space Module, upper sphere, lower sphere, and Municipal History Museum||08:30 - 21:30||CNY 220|

-|The upper sphere, the lower sphere and Shanghai Municipal History Museum||08:30 - 21:30||CNY 160|
+|upper sphere, lower sphere and Municipal History Museum||08:30 - 21:30||CNY 160|

 Recommended Tour Itineraries: